 Material Change to Provider Network: The Contractor shall offer a full array of service providers to meet the needs of the actual and anticipated number of individuals eligible to receive services under this Contract.

-The Contractor shall notify AHCCCS of a Material Change to the Provider Network within seven business days of notifying provider or receiving notification from a provider receiving AHCCCS-administered grant funding or provider offering Non-Title XIX/XXI services covered under this Contract will be terminating their Contract with the Contractor as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contractor shall notify AHCCCS of a Material Change to the Provider Network for Grants and Non-Title XIX/XXI Services as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+Refer to ACOM Policy 415.